IE Active Listening & Academic Skills

 • National Geographic has videos on environmental issues and animal-related news.

-• 101 East is a program featuring developments in Asia and includes stories about environmental problems.
+• Earthrise is a program featuring developments in Asia and includes stories about environmental issues.

 • Scientific American introduces a variety of environmental issues through videos at its website, including a census on jaguars in Central America.